All eyes on British newcomer Sam Smith at Grammy Awards

-LOS ANGELES (Reuters) - In a sea of pop music’s leading ladies at Sunday’s Grammy Awards, all eyes are on British newcomer Sam Smith with six nominations amid speculation that he could emulate Adele’s 2012 sweep at the ceremony.
+LOS ANGELES, Feb 8 (Reuters) - In a sea of pop music’s leading ladies at Sunday’s Grammy Awards, all eyes are on British newcomer Sam Smith with six nominations amid speculation that he could emulate Adele’s 2012 sweep at the ceremony.

 “I don’t think it takes a massive crystal ball to think that it’s going to be Sam Smith’s night,” said Lyndsey Parker, editor of Yahoo Music.